 When you stroke this unique plant, which can grow to over 30 inches tall, it droops noticeably.
 If you hit it, as in the video above, it will retreat down into its container.
 It was so shocking that people previously thought it must have animal-esque nerves and muscles.

 A conversation starter

-One of the coolest reasons to grow unusual plants is that they start a conversation.
+One of the coolest reasons to grow unique plants is that they start a conversation.
 There’s nothing wrong with a perfectly trimmed lawn and a rose garden – aside from the Stepford implications – but the most anyone can be, your garden looks neat and tidy.

-More unusual plants will encourage people to learn more about the plants and, by extension, you.
+More interesting plants will encourage people to learn more about the plants and, by extension, you.
 They’ll want to know what the plant is, why you chose it, and if there’s any backstory behind it.
 Maybe you went traveling after college and smuggled* a bamboo clipping back to remind you of your time in China, or maybe you emigrated from Australia and wanted to bring a Lil’ piece of Down Under with you in the form of a eucalyptus plant.

 Diversity is important in all aspects of our lives, from the places where we work to the media that we consume, but it’s also important in our gardens.
 Thanks to the majority of people buying just a small selection of plants, we’re losing a lot of diversity in our gardens, which has been detrimental to all the ecosystems in the USA.